BizUnit/BizUnit/README.md

 	testRunner.Run();
 }
 ```

+#### Serializing BizUnit Test Cases
-Test cases can be serialised and saved using the following API:
+Test cases can be serialised to XAML and saved using the following API:
 ```
 	TestCase.SaveToFile(
 		tc,